bridgedb/data/README.md

 groovy makeGDBconfig.groovy
 ```

 This conversion is automatically [done by GitHub Actions](https://github.com/bridgedb/data/actions).
-The same action also triggers the [build and push workflow for the BridgeDB docker image](https://github.com/bridgedb/docker/actions/workflows/buildandpush.yml).
+The same workflow also triggers the [build and push workflow for the BridgeDB docker image](https://github.com/bridgedb/docker/actions/workflows/buildandpush.yml).

 ## data model